 Because individuals do not require travel agency experience to be an independent travel agent, there are hundreds of companies that offer to be host agencies for beginners.
 91 percent of independent travel agents say they split commissions with a host agency, according to the ASTA and NACTA.

 Before signing on with a company that presents an enticing website or tries to sell a package to become a travel agent, ask questions and request a written statement of benefits and expenses.

 - Does the company offer agent support, including accounting, technical, marketing, and commission tracking?

 - What about commissions?
 You'll want to join a company with high vendor commissions and a high agent/host agency commission ratio.
 Host agencies divide commissions with agents, but some also charge monthly fees or other agent charges.

 - Check to see what training programs are offered by the host agency.

-- What GDS booking systems does the host agency use?
-Is it a system the agent is already familiar with, or is GDS training provided as well?
+- Which GDS booking systems does the host agency use?
+Is it a system the agent is already familiar with or is GDS training provided as well?

 - Are marketing opportunities offered?

 - Check which consortia the agency is partnered with.
 Many agencies have preferred vendors that have higher negotiated commissions that also have an above average reputation.

 - Does the agency belong to ASTA, NACTA, the Cruise Lines International Association (CLIA), or International Air Transport Association) or NACTA?